Ameer-Suhail/project-management-app/readme.md

 ## How to Use

 1. Once both the backend and frontend servers are running, open your browser to `http://localhost:3000`.
-2. You will see the project dashboard for the default organization (`default-org`).
-3. You can create new projects, click on a project to view its tasks, add new tasks, change task statuses, and add comments.
+2. You can create new projects, click on a project to view its tasks, add new tasks, change task statuses, and add comments.

-## API Communication

-The frontend communicates with the backend via GraphQL.
-For multi-tenancy to work, every API request must include the `X-Organization-Slug` header.
-The Apollo Client is configured to send `default-org` with each request.